arizonaCameraLab/ASDP_Render_Module/README.md

       gimbal configuration files, the threshold value for the target center, and the root directory where the simulation or measurement data was stored (where the target_lateral_N_images directories and the target_*_poses.csv files are).
-(If using a cool IR target, use the `--invert` command-line option to invert the images before testing.)
+(If using a cool IR target, use the `--invert` command-line option to invert the images.
+Then select an appropriate threshold; perhaps 65535-threshold if not using the `--autoRange` option, perhaps 60000 if using it.)
       This will produce a **targets_lateral_opt.json**
       file in the root directory with the estimated lateral positions of the targets updated based on the image data.
 It will also produce a **cameras_opt.json** file with the optimized camera orientations.